infinum/eightshift-docs/docs/advanced/aliases.md

 ## EightshiftBlocksUtilityHelpersPath

-We have also created a bunch of JavaScript helpers located in [helpers folder](https://github.com/infinum/eightshift-frontend-libs/tree/develop/scripts/helpers).
+We have also created a bunch of JavaScript helpers located in the [helpers folder](https://github.com/infinum/eightshift-frontend-libs/tree/develop/scripts/helpers).

-This alias provides only path to helpers folder.
+This alias provides only path to the helpers folder.

 ```js
 import { media } from 'EightshiftBlocksUtilityHelpersPath/media';